26c4u/ELK_stack/README.md

 - Run the playbook, and navigate to the target machines to check that the installation worked as expected.

 _Which file is the playbook?
 Where do you copy it?_
-- The playbook file is the *-playbook.yml file and should be copied to /etc/ansible/roles.
+- The playbook file are files with the extension yml and should be copied to `/etc/ansible`.

 _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - We need to specify in the hosts file the list all the machine in the network.
 IP addresses are delimited by a header that tells ansible which hosts should the playbook be run into.